ultrapump/blog/_posts/2025-08-08-how-to-avoid-lb-on-vke.md

 ---
-title: How to avoid load balancers on Vultr Kubernetes Engine
+title: How to avoid LB on VKE
-description: How to run nginx ingress with TLS termination directly on a VKE node - and the hurdles Vultr puts in your way.
+description: Terminating TLS with nginx-ingress directly on a Vultr Kubernetes Engine node without load balancers - and the hurdles Vultr puts in your way.
 image: /assets/img/img2.png
 ---